The Rocky Shoals Spider Lilies are blooming

 The Rocky Shoals Spider Lilies bloom for only a few weeks every year. | Photo via Congaree River Keeper

-The rare and stunning Rocky Shoals Spider Lilies (Hymenocallis coronaria) are in bloom in Cola’s rivers.
-The resilient aquatic flowering plants are found in only a few locations worldwide, including the Broad River and its confluence.
+The rare and stunning Rocky Shoals Spider Lilies (Hymenocallis coronaria) are now blooming in SC rivers, including the Broad and Congaree.
+These resilient aquatic flowers grow in only a few places worldwide, and the Midlands is lucky enough to be one of them.

 More from COLAtoday